denten-books/plain-text/1-device.md

 certain means of recognizing that they were not at all, for that reason, true men."
 Also quoted in @dennett_can_2004, 297.

-[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
-See also Johanna Drucker's discussion on "the totalizing drive of the digital" in [@drucker_digital_2001, 145].

 [^ln1-infinite]: A true universal Turing machine would require a tape that is infinitely long.
 See @turing_computable_1937, 249.